nagpaul/Medical-Image-Data/README.md

         - To test a file run:
             python test_file.py

+## Supplements
+For more information, please refer to:
+    - the write up(write_up.pdf)
-For more information, please refer to the write up(write_up.pdf) and jupyter notebook titled 'Exploratory Analysis'in the nbs folder (added 'final_data' folder to the home directory to run the notebook).
+    - the jupyter notebook titled 'Exploratory Analysis'in the nbs folder (added 'final_data' folder to the home directory to run the notebook).

-Needs Python3 to run.